 The National Youth Strategy underlines the importance of improving the safety of youth and increasing their participation in society.
 New steps were taken to increase the level of security of youth, first and foremost with the adoption of the Law on the Prevention of Domestic Violence, which entered into force in June 2017, as well as with the provisions of the Criminal Code on rape and related non-consensual sexual intercourse, stalking, sexual harassment, forced marriage and genital mutilation.
 The National Assembly of the Republic of Serbia adopted amendments to the Criminal Code on 21 May 2019 introducing a life sentence to replace the maximum term of imprisonment from 30 to 40 years.
-In line with the initiative of the Tijana Jurić Foundation, a life sentence was introduced for the criminal Code), statutory rape of a minor (Art.
+In line with the initiative of the Tijana Jurić Foundation, a life sentence was introduced for the criminal offence of rape (Art.
+178(4) of the Criminal Code), rape of an incapacitated person (Art.
+179(3) of the Criminal Code), statutory rape of a minor (Art.
 180(3) of the Criminal Code) and exploitation of public office to commit rape (Art.
 181(5) of the Criminal Code).
 Thus, a life sentence is prescribed for the foregoing offences when they resulted in the death of the victim or were perpetrated against a child.